morpheuslord/Brute-Hacking-Framework-SourceCode/README.md

 ## Note

-Because I have intigrated metasploit framework into the package we might have to add an exception in your antivirus software to the folder you are installing if in
+Because I have integrated Metasploit framework into the package we might have to add an exception in your antivirus software to the folder you are installing if in
 ```
 C:\bin or C:\brute-framework
 ```
-Then add C:\bin in your antivirus exception it differs depending on your software installed just lookitup on the docs or on the internet.
+Then add C:\bin in your antivirus exception it differs depending on your software installed just lookup on the docs or on the internet.
 ## Basic Commands

 First run the brute-framework.exe